learntheropes/btcpay-booking/README.md

 This is optional.
 If you want to skip the profile and offer just one service, you can set the `DEFAULT_SERVICE` env variable to the service file name.
 4. Create one file for each service inside each `./content` folder and the language subfolder.
 Check [this](https://github.com/learntheropes/btcpay-booking/blob/main/content/en/services/1.paraguay-residency.md?plain=1) file comments for available settings.
 Optionally, if you want to show the services in a specific order, add the order number at the beginning of the name followed by a dot, eg `1.my-service.md`
-5. Deploy on Digital Ocean or Vercel with default `./package.json` settings or adapt them to deploy on any other provider.
-6. Set the enviroment variables as in the `./.env.example` file.
+5. Set the enviroment variables as in the `./.env.example` file.
-7. Optionally set a custom color in the [first line](https://github.com/learntheropes/btcpay-booking/blob/de5be9f24fe72c59a8f10557451a8af0afbdd601/assets/scss/custom.scss#L1) of `./assets/scss/custom.scss`.
+6. Optionally set a custom color in the [first line](https://github.com/learntheropes/btcpay-booking/blob/de5be9f24fe72c59a8f10557451a8af0afbdd601/assets/scss/custom.scss#L1) of `./assets/scss/custom.scss`.
-8. Optionally add or remove languages support by adding/removing translations in `./lang` folder and settings in `./assets/js/locale.js` `locales` [json object](https://github.com/learntheropes/btcpay-booking/blob/de5be9f24fe72c59a8f10557451a8af0afbdd601/assets/js/locales.js#L3C5-L26C3).
+7. Optionally add or remove languages support by adding/removing translations in `./lang` folder and settings in `./assets/js/locale.js` `locales` [json object](https://github.com/learntheropes/btcpay-booking/blob/de5be9f24fe72c59a8f10557451a8af0afbdd601/assets/js/locales.js#L3C5-L26C3).
-9. Deploy your booking system with Btcpay Server (Digital Ocean is supported out of the box, Vercel is supported with a few settings change, Self hosting is supported if you know how to build and deploy a Nuxt application).
+8. Deploy (Digital Ocean app platform is supported out of the box, Vercel is supported with a few settings change that I will document soon, Self hosting is supported if you know how to build and deploy a Nuxt application).

 ## BTCPay instance
 If you don't have a btcpay instance, feel free to [email](mailto:giovanni@learntheropes.xyz) me optionally with [PGP](https://keys.openpgp.org/vks/v1/by-fingerprint/5BA78A510CDA44132BDC51FA58C798100FF8A743) and I will invite you to create an account/store on my btcpay server.